-Responsibility for observance of copyright rests with the applicant and not with Xavier University archives or special.
+Responsibility for observance of copyright rests with the applicant and not with Xavier University archives, special, or digital collections.

-The materials in Xavier University library archives and special collections may be used by individuals for private study or any fair use as defined in Section 107 of the U. S. Copyright Law.
+The materials in Xavier University library archives, special, and digital collections may be used by individuals for private study or any fair use as defined in Section 107 of the U. S. Copyright Law.
 Please credit the creator (if known) as well as Xavier University Archives and Special Collections, Cincinnati, Ohio.

-For more information please contact the Xavier University Copyright Officer:
+For more information please contact the Xavier University Permissions Officer: